Rose Perron: "Just Do It. If You Don't Like It, You Change."

 On the question of safety as a female nomad, Rose has a clear-cut position: the danger is no greater on the road than at home.
 And she says it without hesitation.

-"I believe that being a woman, whether in Canada, France, or Mongolia, is a weight that bears down heavily every day and leads to uncomfortable and sometimes dangerous situations.
+"I believe that being a woman, whether in Canada, France, or Mongolia, is a weight that bears down every single day and gives rise to uncomfortable and sometimes dangerous situations.
 I don't consider that being a traveler increases that risk."

 "Everywhere we go, all the time, we have to be more vigilant than men.
 That's just how it is.
-So if we're going to endure misogyny anyway, we might as well endure it while doing something we love."
+So if we're going to deal with misogyny either way, we might as well deal with it while doing something we love."

 Coaching the women who don't dare